GuWeHa/VE-A15-Debian-8-Jessie-Kernels/README.md

 # Debian 8 Jessie Kernels for Versatile Express A15
-Linux kernels for Versatile Express A15 virtual hardware running as KVM virtual machine (VM) on Cubietruck (armhf, Allwinner A20 [2 x ARM A7], 2 GB RAM).
+Linux kernels for Versatile Express A15 virtual hardware running as KVM virtual machine (VM) on Cubietruck.

 The kernels are built from Debian 8 Jessie kernel sources, see https://packages.debian.org/jessie/linux-source-3.16 .